belle2/basf2/framework/doc/tools/05-b2code.rst

     b2code-option [-h] [--csh] OPTION

-Options for the compiler are:
+Possible inputs for OPTION:

-    debug : use gcc compiler, include debug symbols, no optimization opt   : use gcc compiler, no debug symbols, turn on -O3 optimization intel : use intel compiler, no debug symbols clang : use clang compiler (LLVM), no debug symbols, turn on -O3 optimization
+* debug : use gcc compiler, include debug symbols, no optimization
+* opt   : use gcc compiler, no debug symbols, turn on -O3 optimization
+* intel : use intel compiler, no debug symbols
+* clang : use clang compiler (LLVM), no debug symbols, turn on -O3 optimization

 .. rubric:: Optional Arguments